mattdeva/number-sums-solver/README.md

 There are several ways to load a puzzle into the program:
 1. Programatically create the puzzle using solver functions
 2. Create the puzzle in an excel file
-3. Upload an image of the puzzle (currently not able to handle colors)
+3. Upload an image of the puzzle

-See demos for more detail.
+See demo for more detail.

 # Future development
 The main functions that need to be completed include finishing the image processing to handle puzzles with colors and creating a GUI where users are able to create puzzles more easily.